 Knowing the film so well - I can't begin to count how many times I've watched it - I have always been determined to visit one of the primary film locations and was able in August 2017 to travel to Cahir Castle in County Tipperary, Ireland.
 Armed with screenshots from the movie, I was able to reproduce many of the scenes, and here display the results.
 I hope that fellow 'Excalibur' fans enjoy the then-and-now images.

 Cahir (pronounced 'care') Castle is found at GPS reference 52.374273 / -7.927119.
 Access to the surrounding park area is free and unrestricted but there is a modest charge for entrance to the castle itself.
 A guided tour is available.
 Youtube has some excellent drone footage views of the castle and immediate areas.
+If you start up Google Earth and switch to Street View, you can wander about and see inside the Castle area.

 Walking around the film's shooting locations was like walking into a dream.
+My own video footage is here.

 Arthur, Sir Ector and Sir Kay gallop towards the south-west corner of the castle.